Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Discussion

 \section{Discussion}

 Our work combines quantitative and qualitative methods to provide the first systematic assessment of adopting a language model utilizing social media data to assist human rights monitoring in real-world settings.
 Our evaluations of the models' performance confirm that Transformer models are suitable for classification tasks in quantitative human rights research and applications.
-Next, we interpret the models' results with the holdout datasets and the intervention and discuss limitations and directions for further research in this field.

-The performance improvement of Naive-Bayes to BERTimbau is smaller than the random classifier to Naive-Bayes.
-This suggests that it is reasonably possible to distinguish classes by analyzing only vocabulary count without accounting for the relationship between words.
-The feature independence assumption of the Naive Bayes models postulates that words in a given message are independent of each other, which is certainly not the case.
-Even so, the Naive Bayes model could identify correctly over 70\% of the reports.
-On the other hand, while the F1-score improvement from the Naive-Bayes model to BERTimbau might seem small (0.89 to 0.92), the increase in performance is substantial for recall scores (0.78 to 0.87).
-As explained in Section~\ref{chap:methodology}, having high recall scores is critical for our application.